 Each word will be displayed in PsychoPy in Arial black font, with a grey background.
 Most letters are 25.40 mm in height, with the exception of stemmed letters (e.g., d, b, p).
-For conditions where a visual display is accompanied by an auditory articulation of the cue word, a pre-recorded articulation of that word will accompany its visual presentation, and will be synchronized using PsychoPy.
+For conditions where a visual display is accompanied by an auditory articulation of the cue word, a pre-recorded articulation of that word will accompany its visual presentation and will be synchronized using PsychoPy and presented at full volume.
 A textbox will be included on a blank grey screen for the visual condition, where participants can input their target word response in real time on the screen.
 Auditory responses will be recorded with a microphone and saved within the experiment.
+Where relevant, the screen will be displayed at full brightness.

 Auditory Reading Condition

 An auditory articulation of the cue word, which will be pre-recorded by the researcher, will be played via PsychoPy at full volume.
 The auditory articulation of the target word will follow, also played via PsychoPy at full volume.
-A grey screen will accompany the auditory presentations.
+A grey screen will accompany the auditory presentations presented for 4 s, followed by a blank interstimulus interval (ISI) of 1 s.

 Visual Reading Condition

 Both the cue word and the target word will be presented on the screen.
-The display will automatically advance to the next word pair after 4 s.
+The display will automatically advance to the next word pair after 4 s (1 s ISI).
 Participants will be instructed to read each word of the word pair silently, and a researcher will be present to ensure that the participant does not articulate either word aloud.

 Multisensory Reading Condition

-Both the cue word and the target word will be presented on the screen, and accompanied simultaneously by an auditory articulation of each word which will be pre-recorded by the researcher.
+Both the cue word and the target word will be presented on the screen for 4 s (1 s ISI) and accompanied simultaneously by an auditory articulation of each word which will be pre-recorded by the researcher.

 Auditory Generation Condition

 An auditory articulation of the cue word, which will be pre-recorded by the researcher, will be played via PsychoPy at full volume.
 The auditory articulation of the first letter of the anticipated target word will follow, also played via PsychoPy at full volume.
 A grey screen will accompany the auditory presentations.
 The participant will have 4 s to vocalize their response (i.e., the target word), which will be recorded in PsychoPy.
-After 4 s, the screen will automatically advance to the next word pair.
+After 4 s (1 s ISI), the screen will automatically advance to the next word pair.

 Visual Generation Condition

 The cue word, and the first letter of the anticipated target word, will be presented on the screen.
 Participants will have 4 s to generate their response by typing out the target word, which will then be displayed on the screen.
-The display will be advanced to the next screen after the allotted time and a 1 s interstimulus interval.
+The display will be advanced to the next screen after the allotted time and a 1 s ISI.

 Multisensory Generation Condition

-The cue word will be presented on the screen, which will be displayed at full brightness, and accompanied simultaneously by an auditory articulation of that word which will be pre-recorded by the researcher.
-Participants will have 4 s to generate their response by typing out the target word, which will then be displayed on the screen, and should then be articulated aloud by the participant.
+The cue word will be presented on the screen and accompanied simultaneously by an auditory articulation of that word which will be pre-recorded by the researcher.
+Participants will have 4 s (1 s ISI) to generate their response by typing out the target word, which will then be displayed on the screen, and should then be articulated aloud by the participant.

 Distraction Task